aimat-lab/ML4pXRDs/README.md

 ## Generation of synthetic crystals

 ## Training

+- TODO: Write about the available options in the beginning of the training script
+- TODO: Change configuration of computing nodes in the training script
+- TODO: Command line options of the training script
+- TODO: List the datasets that are used for validation
+- TODO: ICSD data needed => Get license

+Used validation sets:
+    - All ICSD entries
+    - ICSD entries that match simulation parameters
+    - Pre-computed random dataset (the one from the comparison script)
+    - Gap between training and val acc that matches simulation parameters

 # References
 [1] Ong, S. P., Richards, W. D., Jain, A., Hautier, G., Kocher, M., Cholia, S., Gunter, D., Chevrier, V. L., Persson, K. A., & Ceder, G. (2013).
 Python Materials Genomics (pymatgen): A robust, open-source python library for materials analysis (Version 2022.1.24) [Computer software]. https://doi.org/10.1016/j.commatsci.2012.10.028